ovh/docs/pages/platform/logs-data-platform/index_as_a_service/guide.fr-fr.md

 "indices" -> "logs-<username>-i-<suffix>" -> "primaries" -> "store" -> "size\_in\_bytes".

-### Management through Opensearch API
+### Management through OpenSearch API

-On Logs Data Platform, we allow users to use Opensearch API to handle the lifecycle of their indices.
-You can create and delete indices directly with the Opensearch API.
+On Logs Data Platform, we allow users to use OpenSearch API to handle the lifecycle of their indices.
+You can create and delete indices directly with the OpenSearch API.
 You can also create aliases and them.
 We even support templates to allow users to create their mapping a the creation of the index automatically !

 #### Index creation and deletion